 Studies show that statins lower the chance of a “cardiovascular event” such as a heart attack.

 Side effects: They can include intestinal problems, liver damage (rarely), and muscle inflammation.
-High blood sugar and type 2 diabetes may also be more likely with statins, although the risk is “small” and the benefits outweigh the risks, according to the FDA.
+High blood sugar and type 2 diabetes may also be more likely with statins, although the risk is about one in 250 and the benefits outweigh the risks, according to the FDA.

 Statin drugs may also interact with other medications you take.
 Your doctor should check on that first.